-Being born Nigerian in Nigeria is in itself a disadvantage for the arts and a challenge only a daring few ever overcome.
-Over time, Nigerians have come to believe and accept the fact that only by studying and being exceptional in “professional” fields -which actually only exist in the corporate world- can a person become successful and relevant as well as occasionally wealthy.
-This is why Emmanuel Osahor’s rare feat of not only excelling in the arts but maintaining a balance of excellence and professionalism with the legal profession is an inspiration.
+Over time, Nigerians have come to believe and accept the fact that only by studying and being exceptional in “professional” fields -which exist in the corporate world- can a person become successful and relevant as well as occasionally wealthy.

 “As a lawyer and a dancer, choosing one career path can be a struggle.
-The stakes are high and the consequence can be lethal, if the conclusion is not correct.
-Armed with no manuals, few tutors, and a bus load of critics , I embark on a journey to be correct and complete”.
+The stakes are high as both journeys are equally demanding.
+Armed with no manuals, few tutors, and a busload of critics, I embarked on a journey to live with the constant duality; to be complete”.

 Emmanuel Osahor

 Born and raised in Delta state, Nigeria, Emmanuel grew up in a family that revered academic accomplishments above all else despite his natural passion to dance.
-In Nigeria, dancing is almost always left for the women or for men who are seen as having nothing else to offer.
-This made it an impossible idea for Emmanuel to harbor at such a time because expectations were already carved out for him on what a successful and refined gentleman should look like.
+In Nigeria, dancing is almost always left to the women.
+This made it impossible for Emmanuel to harbor at such a time because expectations were already carved out for him on what a successful and refined gentleman should look like.

-Emmanuel chose to become a lawyer and gained admission into the prestigious Benson Idahosa University, in the ancient city of Benin, Edo state, Nigeria at a young age of 14.
+Emmanuel chose to become a lawyer and gained admission into the prestigious Benson Idahosa University, in the ancient city of Benin, Edo state, Nigeria at the young age of 14.

-At 16, Emmanuel began to take dancing classes with 7 and 9 year old’s at the Marie Performing Arts Academy in Benin city.
+Emmanuel began to take dancing classes at 7 and 9 years old’s at the Marie Performing Arts Academy in Benin City.
 Not only he was taught by these kids on some training days, he never missed a day of rehearsals for his 3 years of training at the academy.

 “Emmanuel expresses dance in different genres of music.
 He has made dance more universal, and has made ballet accepted in the Nigerian music space.
 He brings perfection and artistry.
 He is very gracious and exudes so much grace in whatever stage he find himself in”